silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 example, *Employment Opportunities* could be shortened to *jobs*.
 The ability to generate easy to type, descriptive URLs for SilverStripe pages improves accessibility for humans and search engines.

-You should ensure the URL for the home page is *home*.
-By default, SilverStripe loads the page with the URL *home*.
+You should ensure the URL for the home page is *home*, as that's the page SilverStripe loads by default.

 ## Templates

 All pages on a SilverStripe site are rendered using a template.
-A template is an HTML file augmented with special control codes.
+A template is an file with a special `*.ss` file extension, containing HTML augmented with some control codes.
 Because of this, you can have as much control of your site’s HTML code as you like.

 Every page in your site has a **page type**.
 We will briefly talk about page types later, and go into much more detail